Queen of Hearts

 - Castle walls are considered 10' thick for the purpose of raise dead spells.

 - Teams will alternate fighting inside and outside the castle.
 Wins from the inside and wins from the outisde are all equally valuable.
 The team with the greatest number of total wins is the victor of this tournament.
-Ties will be broken by time it took to kill the other team.
+Ties will be broken by time it took to kill the other teams.

 Water Missle Melee (Non Combat Team Challenge)